Munaiz123/SatoshiNakamoto_Submission/The_Database/PART_ONE.md

 ## Testing the SQL Queries

-I created the same db tables locally to test the SQL Queries:
+I tested the two queries by creating a the same tables as in the problem locally on my machine.

+Running the Horizontal pattern sql query on the tables below should return only two rows.

 ```SQL
 -- Create Patterns table